Facebook is whatever you want it to be.

 Take a step back.
 Create individually valuable pages inside your application before trying to optimize tasks with a dashboard.
 Sometimes if you wait long enough, you will discover you do not even need a dashboard.

-Remember content first.
+Remember the content first.
 If people start drawing charts, graphs, and feed diagrams without actual real content inside them, that is a smell.
-Force those who want a dashboard to create the content and notifications before a single pixel is pushed on a dashboard design.
+Force those who want a dashboard to create the content and notifications before a single pixel is pushed on the dashboard design.